How BLS Measures Price Change for Airline Fares in the Consumer Price Index

 cities as the points of origin.
 The specific trips to be priced are selected with probability

-proportional to the value of each qualifying ticket included on the U.S. Department of
+proportional to the number of passengers on each trip included on the U.S. Department of

 Transportation (DOT) data bank.